Statue Of Liberty Tickets And Tours

 Photo with the Statue of Liberty in the background| ©Hellotickets

-If you already have one foot on the ferry and are looking forward to the day of your excursion, take note of some tips that will come in handy before organizing your visit:
+If you already have one foot on the ferry and are looking forward to the day of your excursion, take note of some tips that will come in handy before arranging to book a visit to the Statue of Liberty:

 • Avoid the weekend: Try to go Monday through Friday and preferably in the morning.